 A level Music Course

-The College has chosen the AQA A Level Music programme as it follows on seamlessly from the AQA GCSE Music course that we offer here at David Game.
-The course can be taken as an intensive one year course, or a two year course, depending on situation and ability.
+What Board do we do?
+The College has chosen the AQA A Level Music programme as it follows on seamlessly from the AQA GCSE Music course that we offer at David Game College.
+This A Level can be taken as an intensive one-year course, or a two-year course, depending on situation and ability.

 On the A Level Music course you will:

 · Receive one-to-one or small group tuition